Greedy Dice Game

-Greed is a dice game that is also known as Tora.
-It is a great game for the whole family.
-It is also a great way for kids to learn advanced concepts of addition and multiplications.
-Greed uses a point system that reaches 10000 points or more by Rolling 10 dice.
-You may throw dice in groups for instance of 3 and whatever they land on is x 10 you could then for instance for the remainder of the 10 die and multiply that score by 10 as well.
-By adding each individual toss of the die together the object of the game is to exceed 10,000 points.
-Once a player exceeds 10000 Points each other player gets to roll at least one more time to try to exceed the points of the winning player.
-The strategy of the game ball groupings of numbers such as 3 of a kind in multiplying them.
+Greed is a dice game, also known as Tora, that is perfect for the whole family.
+It is a great way for kids to learn advanced concepts of addition and multiplication.
+Greed uses a point system that reaches 10,000 points or more by Rolling 10 dice.
+To play you throw dice in groups, for instance a group of 3, and whatever they land on is then multiplied by 10.
+Then for the remainder of the 10 dice, roll and multiply that score by 10 as well.
+By adding each individual toss of the dice together the object of the game is to exceed 10,000 points.
+Once a player exceeds 10,000 points, each other player gets to roll at least one more time to try to exceed the points of the winning player.
+The strategy of the game comes from groupings of numbers such as 3 of a kind and multiplying them.
 You may keep the total from the first roll and put it aside and then keep the total from each subsequent roll and multiply them together to get your total.

 Variations to Greedy Dice Game

 The great thing about Greed is that it challenges you to make decisions and see just how far you are willing to go to win.
 Hence, the name Greed.
 Greed is a wonderfully fun way to spend time with friends and family while also being incredibly entertaining.
 You can have an exciting evening get together based around this dice game.
 All you need is a little bit of space, a pencil paper, and ten six sided dice.

 There can be different variations on the way that the game is played too.
 You can have each person take a single turn and work your way around in a circle.
 Each time everyone takes a turn it is referred to as a round.
 Players take turns from the left.
 You can play taking multiple turns and only throwing part of the dice per throw.
 If it is decided that everyone will play using one single throw, all ten of the dice should be thrown at one time.